AnyLog-co/documentation/background processes.md

 ## The TCP Server process

-A process that initiates threads that listen for incoming messages from peer nodes and, assuming authorization, execute the commands contained in the messages.
+A process that listens for incoming messages from peer nodes.
+When a message is received, the process executes the command contained in the message.
+The IP and ports used by the process are published on the Blockchain and make the node recognizable, searchable and accessible by network peers.
 This process makes the node a member in the AnyLog Network.

 Usage:
 <pre>